learning-zone/react-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q. What is dynamic import in react
+## Q. What is dynamic import in react?

 `React.lazy` takes a function that must call a dynamic import().
 This must return a Promise which resolves to a module with a default export containing a React component.